visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 `issues-only repository <https://github.com/visit-dav/live-customer-response/issues>`_
 within the `visit-dav GitHub organization <https://github.com/visit-dav>`_.
 For each new inquiry, the primary will file an issue ticket and assign themselves.
-When the incident is resolved, the associated issue is closed.
+When the inquiry is resolved, the associated issue is closed.
 The primary will endeavor to capture all relevant information and communications in this issue.
 The use of GitHub issues for this purpose has a number of advantages over other options such as email including better support for attachments.
 For this reason,